ashwindumane/AI-Powered-Multimodal-Chatbot-Assistant/README.md

 "The AI-Powered Multimodal Chatbot Assistant" addresses this issue by integrating multiple AI models into a single chat interface.
 This allows users to interact with audio, images, and PDF documents within one platform, enhancing productivity and user experience.

-## Use Cases / Real World Applications
+## Use Cases / Real World Applications💻

 ### 1.Business Applications